HotTeaDrink/AMQ-Auto-Complete/README.md

 #   AMQ Auto Complete

-This is a simple script that log you into your account and is able to auto solve the Quiz.
+This is a simple script that logs you into your account and is able to auto solve the Quiz.

 ##  Installation